 Child's name: Date of Birth: What is the specific health care need, allergy or relevant medical condition that this assessment addresses?
 Does the child need dietary modifications? (if yes, please comment in sections below) 3.
 Risk - What are the issues and/or the actual emergency? l/potential situations that could lead to a medical 4.
 Strategy - What can be done to reduce thes se risks?
 What resources are needed?
 5. Who - Who needs to be included in the pro cess?
 Why?
-Unsafe Foods and Meals (if applicable): Safe foods and meals (if applicable): Educator's name and signature: Date: Parent's name and signature: Date: All educators have been made aware of this medical of the risk, plan to minimise the risk and how to respond · Nominated Supervisor name and signature: Date:
+Unsafe Foods and Meals (if applicable): Safe foods and meals (if applicable): Educator's name and signature: Date: Parent's name and signature: Date: All educators have been made aware of this medical conditions risk minimisation plan and understand the risk, plan to minimise the risk and how to respond if a risk has been detected.
+Nominated Supervisor name and signature: Date: